seanpixel/council-of-ai/README.md

 ## How it Works
 Language models, acting as a "judge", will rate an AI output out of 10.
-If any of the judges in the council (formed by a group of judges) vetoes (verdict == false) an output, that output will be flagged as being potentially immoral/unjust/harmful/useless.
+If any of the judges in the **council** (formed by a group of judges) vetoes an output (verdict == false), that output will be flagged as being potentially immoral/unjust/harmful/useless.

 ## How to Use